cyberark/secretless-broker/README.md

       optionalStuff: foo
 ```

 In this sample, Secretless Broker is configured to connect to a service named `postgres-db`.
 Clients send connection requests to this service via localhost using port 5432.
-This service uses the `pg` protocol, which indicates that the PostgreSQL service authenticator should process requests that come in via this port.
+This service uses the `pg` protocol, which indicates that the PostgreSQL service connector should process requests that come in via this port.
 Credentials from this connection will be retrieved from multiple sources; the `address` is given as a string value, the `password` will be retrieved from the Conjur variable with ID `id-of-secret-in-conjur`, and the `username` is retrieved from the environment variable named `username`.

-## Service Authenticators
+## Service Connectors

-Service authenticators implement the protocol of the target service and are responsible for proxying connections and managing the authentication
+Service connectors implement the protocol of the target service and are responsible for proxying connections and managing the authentication
 handshake.
-When a Service Authenticator receives a new connection request, it retrieves the required credentials using the specified Provider(s), injects the correct authentication credentials into the connection request, and opens up a connection to the target service.
+When a Service Connector receives a new connection request, it retrieves the required credentials using the specified Provider(s), injects the correct authentication credentials into the connection request, and opens up a connection to the target service.
 From there,
-the Service Authenticator simply transparently shuttles data between the client and service.
+the Service Connector simply transparently shuttles data between the client and service.

-Secretless Broker comes with several built-in service authenticators and each accepts a different set of credentials for configuration.
-In this section we provide some information on the credentials used by each service authenticator - for more complete information please see our [service authenticator documentation](https://docs.secretless.io/Latest/en/Content/References/handlers/overview.htm).
+Secretless Broker comes with several built-in service connectors and each accepts a different set of credentials for configuration.
+In this section we provide some information on the credentials used by each service connector - for more complete information please see our [service connector documentation](https://docs.secretless.io/Latest/en/Content/References/handlers/overview.htm).

 - MySQL (accepts connections over Unix socket or TCP)
   - Credentials: